JupiterOne/.github/.github/actions/microrepo/version-docker/README.md

 # Micro Repo - Version Non NPM

-This [composite action](./action.yml) is responsible for versioning non-npm packages.
+This [composite action](./action.yml) is responsible for versioning docker, as in non-npm, packages.
 This action will create a new commit with the updated version and push it back to the main branch.
 It will also create a new tag, release, and update the changelog.

 Monorepos are not supported and NPM packages should use Auto Shipit instead.